 1. Preheat oven to 375 F.

-2. In a medium bowl, combine butter, peanut butter and sugar until smooth and creamy.
+2. In a large bowl, combine softened butter, peanut butter and sugar and mix until smooth and creamy.

-3. Beat in maple syrup and vanilla until fully incorporated.
+3. Mix in maple syrup and vanilla until fully incorporated.

-4. Add flour.
-Sprinkle in salt and baking soda evenly over the flour.
+4. Add the flour, then sprinkle in salt and baking soda evenly over the flour.

-5. Mix altogether.
+5. Mix it altogether.
 The dough will be a little stiff, but should easily stick together.

-6. Scoop out or roll into balls the size of a shelled walnut.
-Place on an oiled parchment-lined cookie tray.
+6. Scoop out or roll into balls the size of a walnut.
+Place on a parchment-lined baking sheet, 3 inches apart.

 7. Press down with the tines of a fork, first one way and then the other to create a criss-cross pattern.

-8. Bake at 375 F for about 11 minutes.
-This will yield a cookie that is chewy and soft in the center.
-If you prefer a crisper texture, flatten the cookie a little more and bake for about 14 minutes.
+8. Bake at 375 F for about 11 minutes, until the edges begin to crisp.
+This will yield a cookie that is chewy and soft in the center, and will seem soft when you pull them from the oven, but will firm up as they cool. ( If you prefer a crisper texture, flatten the cookie a little more and bake for about 14 minutes.)

 Nutrition